huijing/personal-website-v3/src/content/blog/2018-02-04-teaching-css-grid-to-newcomers.md

 Can you understand why I tell my friends I'm an idiot who is incapable of checking her calendar now?
 Anyhow, over Christmas, I got to know a bunch of friends who just graduated from one of the many bootcamp programs here in Singapore.

-This particular bootcamp apparently did not place much emphasis on front-end technologies as they did not cover Javascript and mainly used Bootstrap as their CSS solution for all their projects.
+This particular bootcamp apparently did not place much emphasis on front-end technologies as they did not cover JavaScript and mainly used Bootstrap as their CSS solution for all their projects.

 <figure>
     <figcaption>My face when I heard this...</figcaption>